npapernot/programming-languages/oop.md

 semantics for objects.
 C gives the choice: using the assignment `operator` copies the value, and using a pointer copies the reference.

+**`Final` vs. `const`**: both are designed to hold variables with a constant value.
+In C++, the value can only be modified before the class is finished being constructed.
+In Java, the value can be modified *once* after construction.